tyazid/XMediaPlayer/README.md

 # XMediaPlayer -- Clone --
 An iOS (Rudimentary) Player  (HLS Video ) from scratch without AVFoundation dependency :).
 Inspired by Exolayer (Android).
 * An iOS (ObjC++) Player app & framwork.
-* Only ABR (and SMART) with only Video rendering is currently supported.
+* Only ABR with only Video rendering is currently supported.

 1. To clone the project